 established Consulate; Napoleon Bonaparte became dictator

-Tripolitian War (1801 - 1805, North Africa) - Decatur and Eaton (US) forced pasha of Tripoli to retract
+Tripolitan War (1801 - 1805, North Africa) - Stephen Decatur and William Eaton (US) forced pasha of Tripoli

 Peninsular War (1808 - 1814, Spain) - part of Napoleonic Wars; Napoleon tried to make his brother